Combating Gender Bias in Modern Workplaces

 Research consistently shows that unconscious or implicit gender biases systematically hinder women’s advancement in the workplace.
 Such biases operate outside of conscious awareness, which makes them particularly difficult to detect and combat.
 Even people who are not explicitly sexist or racist are susceptible to subtle, unconscious biases, such as weighing a man’s opinion as more credible than a woman’s, which can unconsciously affect our judgments and, ultimately, the rewards men and women earn in settings like workplaces.

 In recent years, organizations have become interested in reducing these biases by training their employees.
 For example, in the wake of an incident where employees called the police on two Black customers for actions that were ignored when engaged in by white customers, Starbucks recently closed its 8,000 U.S. stores to provide unconscious bias trainings to its 175,000 employees.
+Businesses have also become better at listening to their employees by taking measures to ensure they feel comfortable reporting how they feel about the workings of the business.
+This is thanks to the increase in pulse surveys being taken.
+Pulse surveys allow HR to see the health of the company, to learn more about pulse surveys, follow that link.

 While unconscious bias trainings are an important first step, research finds that organizations must do more if they want to produce sustainable change.
 Unconscious bias trainings, while helpful, can wear off over time, or can even risk exacerbating bias by painting it as something normal and unavoidable.
 Specifically, organizations must alter the conditions that are known to enable and exacerbate bias.